Black Coffee (All Saints song): Live performances

 To promote "Black Coffee" in September and October 2000, All Saints performed it on television shows such as CD:UK, the BBC People's Awards, T4, Top of the Pops and the Pepsi Chart Show.
 On 18 November 2000, the group performed "Black Coffee" along with "Pure Shores" and "Whoopin' Over You" on Later... with Jools Holland.
 A number of All Saints' renditions of "Black Coffee" were marred by in-group tension and fighting.
 The group were not on speaking terms at the time of their Children in Need performance on 17 November 2000 after Nicole announced her pregnancy the night before.
 According to the Appleton sisters, they were completely ignored by Lewis and Blatt during their performance at the Smash Hits Poll Winners Party on 10 December 2000.
 The performance was later criticised by The Guardian's Betty Clarke who wrote, "Only All Saints let the side down, going through the motions..."
 At the Capital FM Christmas Party, Natalie and Lewis nearly came to blows backstage over who would wear a particular jacket causing an onstage rift during the performance and ultimately, All Saints splitting up the following year.

 In 2014, All Saints reunited and performed "Black Coffee" as part of their setlist as special guests on the Backstreet Boys' In a World Like This Tour.
 The group also performed the song during their Red Flag Tour in 2016, and as an opening act for Take That's 2017 tour, Wonderland Live.

 Impact and usage in media

 The Scotman's Fiona Shepherd wrote that the "smart-pop attack" of "Black Coffee" paved the way for British girl groups such as Girls Aloud and Sugababes.
 Similarly, Irish singer Neil Hannon cited the song's unconventional production as influential; "Girls Aloud do pop like ['Black Coffee'] now: songs like 'Biology' are a bit weird, and they flout the general rules, and I admire that.
 But 'Black Coffee' is better."
 In 2007, the track was included in the competitive music video game series SingStar.

+In 2004, German musician Markus Guentner used the chorus and some samples for his track of the same name, which was released on his Detective Stories EP (Ware Recordings).

+In December 2023, Center Parcs used the track in a UK TV advertising campaign.